Click the links below to view information about activities for this park.

 Sand Ridge Nature Trail: The Sand Ridge Nature Trail is a .75-mile loop that begins and ends near the picnic area.
 Trail is marked with orange blazes.
 From the trail, hikers can view reindeer moss, Spanish moss, reindeer lichen, pond pine, longleaf pine, turkey oak, laurel oak and hickory.
 Trees are marked to help identify the route.

-Loblolly Trail: Marked with red trail blazes, Loblolly Trail is a one-mile loop.
+Loblolly Trail: Marked with red trail blazes, Loblolly Trail is a 0.65 mile loop.
 Similar to the Pine Woods Trail in content, this loop begins and ends at the visitor's center.

 Boardwalks: A gravel path from the picnic area parking lot winds through the picnic ground and leads to a 700-foot boardwalk from which hikers can get a closer look at the various plants of the bay forest bordering the lake.
 The boardwalk ends at a 375-foot pier perfect for fishing.
 An additional accessible boardwalk that traverses the bay forest is located near the visitor's center and is complete with two sun shelters.